amisha004/Synchronous_Frequency_divider_with_Ring_Oscillator_as_clock/README.md

 ### Makerchip
 It is an Online Web Browser IDE for Verilog/System-verilog/TL-Verilog Simulation.
 For more details refer: https://www.makerchip.com/

-### Verilator
-It is a tool which converts Verilog code to C++ objects.
-For more details refer: https://www.veripool.org/verilator/

 ## Circuit Diagram in eSim